Clinton-Davis/CapeTowns_Best_Bits/README.md

    -  Sights / Adventure / Foodie.
   -  Click the button, and the main page heading fades away to reveal lists of destinations.
 On the right is an image for each place.

 ####**_Contact Page_**
   - **-Email Form-**

-    - The form that asks the user to leave a comment and email address to we can get back to them as soon a possible.
-This sends them an automated response.
+    - The form that asks the user to leave a comment via email and sends an automated response.

 <a name="wireframes"></a>

 #### Wireframe Mockups

 - [Main Page](https://github.com/Clinton-Davis/CapeTowns_Best_Bits/blob/master/sundries/CapeTownBestBitsWireFrames.png)<br>
 The page looks the same on all devices.
-With the wider screens, the background Image fits the full screen, and the web content centred.
+On wider screens, the background Image fits the full screen, and the web content centred.
 <a name="surface"></a>

 ## Surface

-The Navigation Bar at the top is transparent with a bottom box-shadow to highlight that it is a Nav section.
+The Navigation Bar at the top is transparent with a bottom box-shadow to highlight that it is a Navigation section.
 The Background image of Cape Town we used is has a lovely warmth to it.
-It shows all the significant parts that makeup Cape Town, The City, the mountains and the sea.
+It shows all the significant parts that make up Cape Town, The City, the mountains and sea.
 This image is also the background for the contact page.
 I went for a big font from [Google Fonts](https://fonts.google.com/), called *"Banger"* as the primary font.
-I chose this font because it looks friendly fun without being overbearing.
+I chose this font because it has a rustic feel and can get away with being very large without being overbearing.
 The secondary font is *"Montserrat"*<br>
 It is clean and clear, and they complement each other.

-The moving backgrounds in the main page heads to make it more eye checking, The Main Heading has the blue sky, the Best Bits has one of Cape Town spectacular sunsets, the DIY  heading has the two oceans.
+The moving backgrounds in the main page headings to make it more eye checking, The Main Heading has the blue sky, the Best Bits has one of Cape Town spectacular sunsets, the DIY  heading has the two oceans.
 The Westen province rugby team inspires the choice of colour for the three main option buttons; witch colours are Blue and white.

 ---
 <a name="technologies"></a>